solita/solita.github.com/_posts/2020-05-22-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

 ---
 layout: post
-title: ClojureScript web server with Macchiato, Shadow-CLJS and Reitit
+title: ClojureScript web server with Macchiato, Shadow CLJS and Reitit
 author: hjhamala
-excerpt:  Clojurescript is also usable as a backend web server.
-In this post I walk through how a simple server is made with using Shadow-CLJS as a compilation tool, Macchiato as the Ring router and Reitit as a router.
+excerpt: ClojureScript is a valid alternative for backend development besides browser development.
+In this post I will explain how a simple server is created using Shadow CLJS as a compilation tool, Macchiato as the server software and Reitit as a Ring router.
 tags:
 - ClojureScript
 - Node.Js